pahuja-gor/Directory-Monitor/README.md

 # Directory-Monitor
- A framework that constantly scans/monitors a specific directory for new files added to that directory and sort them into different directories based predetermined criteria.
+ A framework that constantly scans/monitors a specific directory for new files added to that directory and sorts them into different directories based on specified criteria.